rain-king/simplex_rs/README.md

 1. Assert correct dimensions.
 2. Determine if the solution is unbounded.
 3. Add command line option to choose float precision, which might be needed with a higher number of variables or constraints.
+4. Check if it works with only equalities.
+I have not found a problem with only equalities and a known solution because I haven't searched for one.